Montreal-Analytics/looker_open/contract/msa.md

 **Headings.** Section headings are provided for convenience only and do not affect the meaning of any terms.

 **Integration.** This Agreement comprises the entire understanding of the parties and supersedes all prior agreement and understandings.

+**Language.** The parties acknowledge having expressly required that this Agreement is to be drawn up in the English language. *Les parties aux présentes reconnaissent avoir expressément exigé que les présentes soient rédigées en anglais.*

 ## Definitions